 It is also a good idea to let your morning tour guide know that you have an afternoon tour booked, as tours can often run late due to a number of factors.
 Sometimes the guides let you stay at that beach a little longer and sometimes there is just a lot of traffic.

 Typically, we do not book two shore excursions in one day as it can be a bit hectic.
-The exceptions would be if we happen to be in port for 12+ hours or if there is an over-night stop.
+The exceptions would be if we happen to be in port for 12+ hours or if the ship is staying overnight.
 This would generally give enough time to head back to the ship for a few hours in between tours.

 Enjoy!